DabblingDrake/freeCodeCampFoundationalCSharp/README.md

 Part 4: Work with Variable Data in C# Console Applications
 - Moduel 1: Choose the Correct Data Type in Your C# Code
+- Moduel 2: Convert Data Ypes using Castng and Conversion Techniques in C#
+-